 However, the most unique competition associated with Indonesia

-serve the purpose of this game.
+type of palm tree that does not have any branch or twig, which is served the purpose of this game.
 Several teams each has their turn to

 Final words before we start celebrating Indonesia Independence Day: